 In this section, you create a VM (vmtest-eastus and vmtest-westus) in each Azure region (East US and West US).
 We will use these VMs (Virtual Machines) to test how Traffic Manager routes traffic to the nearest IIS server when we browse to the website.

-1- On the upper, left corner of the Azure portal, select Azure menu, and then select virtual machine.
+1- On the upper left corner of the Azure portal, select the Azure menu and then select the virtual machine.

 2- In Create a virtual machine, click on + add button.